Grampians Paradise Camping and Caravan Parkland offers:

 We have vacancies most nights, but please book ahead for long weekends to avoid disappointment.

-We have vacancies for Powered and Unpowered Sites and Onsite Retro Caravans for all nights over the coming year.
+We have vacancies for Powered and Unpowered Sites and Onsite Retro Caravans for most nights over the coming year.

 But please be aware that long weekends book out in advance, and that you really need to get you bookings done a long way ahead.
 While most long weekends don't book out until a month in advance, Easter books out 5 to 6 months in advance, and Melbourne Cup weekend has been known to book out 2 months in advance.
 If you want a choice of sites for any long weekend, please do not wait and book as soon as you are able to.